TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 # Simple Audit Trail

-A simple and fast plug & play library to enable audit trails in any database using Entity Framework.
+A light, simple and fast plug & play library to enable audit trails in any database using Entity Framework.

 ## Features